 Unlike vinyl, linoleum is made of natural, renewable materials like linseed oil and cork powder.
 As a result, almost all homes no longer have it as vinyl became more prevalent.
 However, worries about the vinyl flooring’s chemical composition have rekindled interest in this substitute.

 Like vinyl flooring, linoleum can be installed as a floating floor and is available in layers, tiles, or laminated planks.
-Some types of linoleum have a protective finish that helps it last longer and resist stains, while others must be refinished every few years.
+Some types of linoleum such as marmoleum flooring have a protective finish that helps it last longer and resist stains, while others must be refinished every few years.

 With the right maintenance, a linoleum floor could last up to 40 years.
 Since the pigment runs through the entire fabric, it is simple to clean and does not show scratches as often as vinyl.